Pipeline YAML Reference#

 Lines that begin with #

-are considered comments and are being ignored by the
+are considered comments and are ignored by the

-YAML parser, which is not a Semaphore 2.0 feature but the way YAML files work.
+YAML parser, which is not a Semaphore 2.0 feature, rather the way YAML files function.